 DIFFERENCE BETWEEN THE RIOTERS

 In 1984, the riots were not a ‘mass uprising’.
 They were not spontaneous.
 They were organized killings by members and leaders of a single political party, the Indian National Congress.
-Leaders of the Congress like Rajiv Gandhi, P V Narasimha Rao, Kamal Nath, Sajjan Kumar, Jagdish Tytler were reported to be culpable in the 1984 riots.
+Leaders of the Congress like Rajiv Gandhi, P V Narasimha Rao, Kamal Nath, Sajjan Kumar, Jagdish Tytler were culpable in the 1984 riots.
 In 1984, it was a political party that was enraged by the killing of one individual.
-The nation was also sad and angry, but did not have feelings of revenge.
 In Gujarat in 2002, it was the entire society that was enraged by the Godhra killings.
 India Today reports (18 March 2002):

 “Says political analyst Arvind Bosmia: “It is beyond the means of the Sangh Parivar to lead such an upsurge.
 It was largely a spontaneous reaction to the Godhra killings.
 And not just Modi but the entire Sangh Parivar has been put on this strident path.
 In fact Modi has been swept up in this militancy.”

 This clearly proves that the 2002 Gujarat riots were impossible to have carried out by the Sangh Parivar alone.
 While in 1984, only the Congress was involved in the riots.
 The RSS cadres protected the Sikhs in 1984.
-National Minorities Commission Chairman Tarlochan Singh is on record saying this. (“Sikhs can never forget how RSS activists protected them in 1984 and in the Partition riots in 1947”- Tarlochan Singh, 26 July 2003).
+National Minorities Commission Chairman Tarlochan Singh is on record saying this. (“Sikhs can never forget how RSS activists protected them in 1984 and in the Partition riots in 1947”- Tarlochan Singh, July 2003).
 But in the 2002 Gujarat riots, Congressmen were also involved, not only in Godhra, but also during attacks on Hindus, and also Muslims.
-The Times of India reported on 9th August 2003 reported that 25 Congress leaders were also accused of being involved in attacks on Muslims.
+The Times of India reported on 9th August 2003 that 25 Congress leaders were also accused of killings Muslims in the post-Godhra riots.

 PAST HISTORY OF THE RIOTS